Students at Carolina who pair a Pharm.D. and a master's degree in public health enhance

 about one-half of the MPH curriculum is offered via distance education, the remaining

-program coursework is available at the College of Pharmacy in Columbia.
+program coursework is available at the USC-Columbia campus.